Justus Henning Böhmer

-Justus Henning Böhmer (29 January 1674 – 23 August 1749) was an outstanding German jurist, ecclesiastical jurist, Professor of the University of Halle and also Geheimer Rat, count palatine and chancellor of the Duchy of Magdeburg.
+Justus Henning Böhmer (29 January 1674 – 23 August 1749) was a German jurist, ecclesiastical jurist, Professor of the University of Halle and also Geheimer Rat, count palatine and chancellor of the Duchy of Magdeburg.

 Career

 Böhmer was born in Hanover.
 After his time at school in Hanover Justus Henning Böhmer studied law at the University of Jena since 1693.
 He attended judicial lectures inter alia with Professor Nikolaus Christoph Lyncker and also lectures in philosophy and theology.
 Initially after his first dissertation he was acted as an advocate in his hometown Hanover, but this employment did not meet his demands.

 In the year 1697 he therefore accepted an offer from the University of Rinteln, where he lectured young noblemen on his subjects.
 Some months later he moved to the Martin-Luther-University of Halle which was founded 1694, where he prepared his second dissertation with Christian Thomasius, Johann Franz Buddeus and Samuel Stryck.
 On 27 August 1699 he succeeded to complete his licenciate of civil law and church law.
 After a further time of lectures he had the opportunity to establish contact to the Prussian king's court, while he attended his protégé, the young nobleman duke Heinrich Georg of Waldeck, to the court.
 There his extraordinary judicial talent attracted attention, and on 27 July 1701 he was promoted to associate professor at the University of Halle, where he received his doctor's degree on 11 August 1702.
 He owed Samuel Stryck, who was his former mentor and paternal friend, his advancement to Stryck's adjutant on 9 December 1704 and later the position as professor of the judicial faculty on 24 November 1711.
 After Samuel Stryck's death in the year 1715 Böhmer was appointed to the professorship and obtained also Stryk's position of feudal law.